damien-masse/codac/doc/manual/manual/functions/analytic/analytic_functions.rst

 An ``AnalyticFunction`` object is built from:

 * a list of arguments (``ScalarVar``, ``VectorVar`` or ``MatrixVar`` objects), that can be empty;
-* a scalar or vectorial expression involving the arguments, constants, and possibly other functions.
+* a scalar or vectorial or matricial expression involving the arguments, constants, and possibly other functions.

 .. tabs::